Foundations

 Action as filter on interaction-potential

 The substrate (the "abyss of randomness") is the space of potential interactions.
 Without filtering, this potential diffuses toward maximum disorder.
-A Form's actions filter this potential — biasing which interactions occur, privileging some patterns over others, in ways that reproduce the Form.
+A Form's actions filter this potential — biasing which interactions occur, privileging the patterns that constitute the Form, in ways that reproduce the Form's existence.

-A Form persists iff this loop closes on itself — its actions filter the potential in just the way needed to produce the very interactions whose protocol re-manifests the Form.
+A Form persists iff this loop closes on itself — its actions filter the potential in just the way needed to produce the very interactions whose Protocol-following constitutes the Form.

 This is autopoiesis generalized to all of reality.